 This is where managers have to focus on making sure that, out of performers, they build brands, not just musicians.
 This is very important because, with the new trend of performances, people will be subjected to paying for brands and not the music.
 With that said, learning the art of building a viral brand out of a musician is a talk for another day.

 Managers and musicians will have the challenge of choosing the most reasonable viewership fees for viewers.
 This time, there is no paying for a public venue as usual or extensive TV adverts, unless definitely that musician is strategically deep in their pockets to advertise their social media live sessions (it would be cool though).

 This time, viewers expect something they can afford as they gain trust and confidence in the habit of swiping their credit cards electronically (am sure this kind of thing will be new to many).
 So, managers and musicians will have to really find ways to solve this challenge.

-All in all, it goes without saying that these are trying times for all of us, particularly those of us in the creatives industry who have lost their jobs or are in danger of doing so because of the Coronavirus pandemic.
-Whereas the situation is inevitable until a global solution is invented, we encourage your managements to find ways to monetize social media because it is the only practical thing still connecting the public to entertainers.
+All in all, it goes without saying that these are trying times for all of us, particularly those of us in the creative industry who have lost their jobs or are in danger of doing so because of the Coronavirus pandemic.
+Whereas the situation is inevitable until a global solution is invented, we encourage your management to find ways to monetize social media because it is the only practical thing still connecting the public to entertainers.

 ~ THE END ~